Kenneth Himes, O.F.M.

 Ph.D. in religion and public policy, Duke University

-Prior to joining the faculty at Boston College, Himes taught at Washington Theological Union.
-He has been a visiting professor at the University of Virginia, Howard University Divinity School, and St. John’s University (NY), where he held the Paul McKeever Chair.
-A member of the Order of Friars Minor (Franciscans), he has held a number of leadership positions within his religious community.
+Himes joined the theology department faculty at Boston College in January, 2004.
+Prior to that date he taught for more than two decades at the Washington (DC) Theological Union.
+He has also been a visiting professor at the University of Virginia, the Divinity School of Howard University, and St. John's University (NY), where he held the Paul McKeever Chair in Moral Theology.

 The Moral Dimension of the Christian Life

 American Catholicism and Social Reform